AleXoundOS/mpv-cut/README.md

 audio-only media accurate output seeking is used.

 #### Minor GHCi development inconvinience #4
-Current GHCi (7.10.3) is unable to handle FFI exports nor ignore them.
+GHCi 7.10.3 is unable to handle FFI exports nor ignore them.
 So MPV_Cut.hs contains #ifdefs to ignore them when GHCi loads .ghci config with corresponding definition.